armory3d/armorpaint_docs/README.md

 # Download

-Runs on **Windows and Linux**.
+Runs on **Windows** and **Linux**. **MacOS** builds are provided, but currently as unsigned app.

 - [Get ArmorPaint](http://armorpaint.org/download.html)

 ## Requirements

-As of now ArmorPaint is known to work on Intel HD5100 graphics card.
+As of now ArmorPaint is known to work on Intel HD4000 graphics card.
 For 8K/16K texture painting, GTX 1060/6GB or better is recommended.
+ArmorPaint runs on the GPU and the performance mainly depends on a graphics card.

 ## Limitations

 Only the absolute basics are working.
-There is no undo, masking or layers yet.
+There is no undo or masking yet.
 As the time goes, these issues will get resolved.

 # Get Started

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5YIvj3yIP00?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+<iframe width="560" height="315" src="https://www.youtube.com/embed/jnsRWOFUsQs?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## Controls